Transitioning through lockdown with my buddy Maria

 Thank you, Maria, and all the other Sense Buddies out there for all your hard work and dedication!

-Find a volunteer buddy
+Find a volunteer Buddy

-Our Virtual Buddying service is free for anyone with disabilities looking for a friend in the UK.
+The Sense Virtual Buddying service is free for anyone with disabilities looking for a friend in the UK.